tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/02_Process_raw_reads.md

 ### Aggregate QC data with **MultiQC**

+The tool **MultiQC** allows us to view our QC results from all samples side by sides, in order to check for consistency across replicates.
+It can use the **Raw Data** output from FastQC and generate plots for all modules

+Steps to run:
 - In the **Tools** panel search bar, type **MultiQC**
 - Select **MultiQC** under **FASTQ Quality Control**
 - In the middle panel, under **Which tool was used generate logs?** select **FastQC**